AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

     (\widehat{w u_z})_{i,j,k} = \frac{1}{2dz} (\widehat{w}_{i,j,k+\frac{1}{2}}^{adv} +
    \widehat{w}_{i,j,k-\frac{1}{2}}^{adv} ) ( \widehat{u}_{i,j,k+\frac{1}{2}} - \widehat{u}_{i,j,k-\frac{1}{2}} )

+.. create_transverse_terms probably does something more complicated than what's here because we have to account for cut cells, and that not mentioned at all here...

 The normal velocity at each face is then determined by an upwinding procedure based on the states predicted from the cell centers on either side.
 The procedure is similar to that described above, i.e.